smartholdem/sth-vanity/README.md

 3.  **Search by substring**

-    Find an address that contains the word `GEMINI`:
+    Find an address that contains the word `KING`:
     ```bash
-    node index.js GEMINI --mode=contains
+    node index.js KING --mode=contains
     ```

 4.  **Combination of parameters**